wp-plugins/easy-testimonials/readme.txt

 5. This is the Testimonial Cycle Widget.

 == Changelog ==

+= 1.5.5.2 =
+* Pro Feature: Adds Support for more Cycle2 Transitions.

 = 1.5.5.1 =
 * Compatibilty Option Update: Adds option to disable Cycle2 JavaScript that is included with Easy Testimonials.